graph LR

 But wait, there is more to this story!

-Remember from Chapter 1 that this interpretation holds if our model is close to the true model known to the all-knowing God (i.e., if it captures how the world actually works).
-An experienced colleague, who is more familiar with causal inference, tells you to plot the data and see if there is a relationship between the number of recommendations shown to users and previous engagement levels of these users.4 This is plotted in Figure 2.2.
+Recall from Chapter 1 that this interpretation holds only if our model is close to the true model known to the all-knowing God (i.e., if it captures how the world actually works).
+A colleague experienced in causal inference suggests plotting recommendations shown against users’ previous engagement.4 Figure 2.2 shows this relationship.

-The only difference between the two plots is that, in the second one, each dot is colored according to the user’s previous engagement level before the recommendation system was launched: red dots show users with lower previous engagement (fewer minutes in the app), and green dots show users with higher previous engagement (more minutes in the app).5
+The second plot colors each dot by the user’s engagement before the recommendation system launched: red indicates lower engagement (fewer minutes in the app), and green indicates higher engagement (more minutes in the app).5

 Now we begin to suspect that lower previous engagement (represented by red-ish dots) is correlated with lower recommendations shown to these users, and lower total R$ spent by these users, while higher previous engagement (represented by green-ish dots) is correlated with higher recommendations shown to those users, and higher total R$ spent by those users.
 Let’s run the multiple regression including both variables, as in Equation 2.2, to confirm this: